joyrax-dev/VoiceAlarmSystem/README.md

 ## Installation

-Download releases/latest scripts
+Download releases/latest scripts.

-> It is mandatory to run all scripts with administrator rights
+> It is mandatory to run all scripts with administrator rights.
+> And also note that the default installation location of the scripts: ``` C:/Users/admin/Desktop ```.

 ##### Setting up windows
 - AccessPowerShell.bat